×

 If you have not spent a lot of time in France, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "I bought a 400 year old village house after living a year in an apartment in Montpellier.
-The process is difficult due to the searching and then the closing takes months," said one person in Pezenas.
+The process is difficult due to the searching and then the closing takes months," explained one person living in Pezenas, France.

 "Buying a home in France is an attractive option for long-term residence and investments, but renting a home may make more sense for short-term stays.
 Renting can be more cost-effective when factoring in upfront costs and ongoing maintenance fees.
 You may also be able to find rentals that provide access to amenities that may not be available when purchasing a home.
 It all depends on your goals and budget.
 Renting can also provide you with some flexibility in case you decide you want to move to a different part of the country.
-Ultimately, it is important to do your research and consider both your goals and budget before making a decision," remarked one foreigner who made the move to France.
+Ultimately, it is important to do your research and consider both your goals and budget before making a decision," remarked one member in France.

 View More Answers